Manned Space Flight Network: Current communication with Earth-orbiting spacecraft

 As of 20 February 2010, three different NASA networks are used - the Deep Space Network (DSN), the Near Earth Network (NEN) and the Space Network/Tracking and Data Relay Satellite System (TDRSS).
-The DSN, as the name implies, tracks probes in deep space (more than 10000 mi from Earth), while NEN and TDRSS are used to communicate with satellites in low earth orbit.
+The DSN tracks probes in deep space (more than 10000 mi from Earth), while NEN and TDRSS are used to communicate with satellites in low earth orbit.
 TDRSS uses a network of 10 geostationary communication satellites, and a single ground station at White Sands Test Facility.

 After Apollo, the MSFN no longer needed the large antennas that had been used for lunar communication, which were eventually given over to the DSN.
 In 1985, the antenna at Honeysuckle Creek Tracking Station was moved to the Canberra Deep Space Communication Complex (CDSCC) DSN site, and the antenna at Fresnedillas was moved to the existing Robledo DSN location.
 The Goldstone Deep Space Communications Complex antenna is still in its original location.